metonym/svelte-typeahead/README.md

 ### Custom results

-By default, this component uses the `fuzzy` library to higlight matching characters with the `mark` element.
+By default, this component uses the `fuzzy` library to highlight matching characters with the `mark` element.

 Use a slot to render custom results.